The First Upper Bound on the Non-Stationary Gravitational Wave Background and its Implication on the High Redshift Binary Black Hole Merger Rate: Results from LVK O3 and O4a observing runs

-We translate the upper limit on the amplitude of the spectral covariance to the upper limit on the merger rate of the BHBs.
-In Fig.~\ref{fig:R_M}, we present the upper limits on the high-redshift merger rate, expressed in terms of the merger rate at ${\rm z} = 1$, $\mathcal{R}({\rm z} = 1)$, as a function of $M_{\mu}$ for ABHs and $M_{c}$ for PBHs.
-The upper limit on $\mathcal{R}({\rm z} = 1)$ is derived by assuming the appropriate scaling of the covariance matrix amplitude with the merger rate.
-We find that $\mathcal{R}({\rm z} = 1)$ decreases with increasing mass for both ABH and PBH populations.
-This trend arises because the covariance amplitude is larger for populations with heavier BHs, whose signals are typically shorter in duration and hence exhibit stronger spectral correlations.
-Moreover, the values of $\mathcal{R}({\rm z} = 1)$ inferred from the PBH template are consistently smaller than those obtained from the ABH template.
-The upper limit on the ABH merger rate at ${\rm z} = 1$ ranges from $2.1\times10^{4}$ to $2.7\times10^{3} \rm ~Gpc^{-3}yr^{-1}$ for $M_{\mu}$ between $40$ $M_{\odot}$ and $140$ $M_{\odot}$, while for the PBH case, it varies from $2.4\times10^{4}$ and $2.3\times10^{2} \rm ~Gpc^{-3}yr^{-1}$ for $M_c$ between $20 ~M_{\odot}$ and $120 ~M_{\odot}$.
-In Fig. \ref{fig:R_Z}, we show the corresponding upper limits on the merger rate as a function of redshift for different values of $M_{c}$ of PBH populations.
+In Fig. \ref{fig:R_Z}, we show the corresponding upper limits on the merger rate as a function of redshift for different values of $M_{c}$ and $\sigma_p$ of PBH populations.
 The merger rate increases with redshift, leading to a corresponding rise in their upper limits.
-We avoid to translate this bound to a dark matter fraction, as it becomes a model-dependent statement due to our ignorance of the suppression factor ($f_{\rm sup}$) and spatial clustering ($\xi_{\rm PBH}$).
+We avoid translating this bound to a dark matter fraction, as it becomes a model-dependent statement due to our ignorance of the suppression factor ($f_{\rm sup}$) and spatial clustering ($\xi_{\rm PBH}$).

 The null detection of frequency–frequency correlations indicates that the SGWB observed in the O3 and O4a data is consistent with a stationary Gaussian process, with no evidence for intrinsic temporal fluctuations or non-stationary features.
 These findings establish a new observational benchmark for future searches.
-This analysis also revises the previous constraints on the PBHs from O3 data on PBHs using SGWB power spectrum \cite{mukherjee2021can} by including the non-stationary aspect of the signal.
+This analysis extends previous constraints on PBHs derived from O3 data using the SGWB power spectrum \cite{mukherjee2021can} by instead exploiting the non-stationary nature of the signal.
 Future observing runs with enhanced sensitivity and longer observation time will be essential to detect subtle spectral correlations and distinguish between competing population models \cite{Mukherjee:2021itf}.